Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_vanity_url.md

 ## Before you start

-* You must have platform Administrator credentials to be able to update the marketplace settings.
+* You must have platform Administrator credentials to be able to update the Marketplace settings.
 * You must have appropriate IT rights to update your company's Domain Name System (DNS) configuration.

 ## Objectives